lovell/sharp/docs/src/content/docs/performance.md

 Use [`sharp.concurrency()`](/api-utility/#concurrency) to manage the number of threads per image.

+The size of the shared thread pool will grow on demand and shrink when idle.
+For control over this, set the `VIPS_MAX_THREADS` environment variable to a value between 4 and 1024 to pre-allocate the thread pool at process start.

 To reduce memory fragmentation when using the default Linux glibc memory allocator, set the [`MALLOC_ARENA_MAX`](https://www.gnu.org/software/libc/manual/html_node/Memory-Allocation-Tunables.html) environment variable before the Node.js process starts to reduce the number of memory pools.